 Listening to our stakeholders

 Reporting effectively across our many sustainability issues and providing regular updates on our programmes and activities is always a work in progress.
-So we appreciate your feedback - what should we keep doing, and where can we do better?
+So we appreciate your feedback - what should we keep doing,

 Email us at sustainability@rb.com.